-One of the most common concerns people have when filing for bankruptcy is whether their name will be made public.
+One of the most common concerns when filing for bankruptcy is whether their name will be made public.
 They often ask, "Do bankruptcies get filed in the newspaper?" or "Who will find out that I filed for bankruptcy relief?"

 Do You Need to Worry That People Might Find Out From Newspaper About Your Bankruptcy Filing?